-We also acknowledge all the participants of the Perinatal HIV course who over the years have made suggestions and offered constructive criticism.
-It is only through constant feedback from colleagues and participants that the content of our courses can be improved.
+We acknowledge all the participants of the Skills to Care Learning Programme who have made suggestions and offered constructive criticism during the development of this course book.
+It is only through constant feedback from colleagues and participants that the content of the course book can be improved.